Río Santiago Shipyard: In the 21st century

 After suffering the third change of direction in two years, the Rio Santiago Shipyard was back to work at full capacity for the first time in two decades.
-After president of Venezuela Hugo Chávez visited the graveyard in 2005, both governments signed contracts to provide eight tanks for the Venezuelan oil company.
+After president of Venezuela Hugo Chávez visited the shipyard in 2005, both governments signed contracts to provide eight tanks for the Venezuelan oil company.
 Construction of the first block of the "Eva Perón" started on 18 January, one of the two platforms being built for PDVSA.
 Nevertheless, by 2015 only one of those eight ships had been built, but they were never inaugurated.

 In March 2006, the "Madrisa" was launched, a cargo ship, technically called bulk carrier, built for a German customer.
 The shipyard had been given offers to build oil platforms that will require, in case the job was acquired, that it shared part of the work with another shipyard that was currently closed.
 The Corrientes Shipyard was being kept in mind for this job, since it already has experience building offshore platforms for Thailand.

 In September 2010, signed a preliminary agreement with Ukrainian shipyard Chernomorsky Shipbuilding in order to gain experience in the construction of ice class ships.